Gainesville Cycling Festival Registration is Open

-Hands Free Florida (HFF) petition drive
+Reminder: Hands Free Florida Petition

-We write to call everyone's attention to the Hands Free Florida (HFF) petition drive.
+Just a reminder about the Hands Free Florida (HFF) petition drive.
 The petition asks the Florida State Legislature to pass a law to make holding mobile devices while driving illegal.
 Hands-free means that you cannot hold your mobile phone while driving.
 If Hands-Free Florida is adopted, one can still use GPS and make phone calls (using hands-free technology common in contemporary vehicles) while driving, but the mobile phone cannot be in one’s hand while driving.

 Statistics on traffic crashes make plain the importance of a hands-free law for reducing distracted driving.
 Of the many traffic crashes in Florida, two thirds (2/3) are caused by distracted driving.